 The time has come for us to exit Europe.
 We passed this graffiti on our way out of French Guiana.
 Please be reassured that we did not paint this, it was already here.
 But of course we stopped for a photo!

 The little villages we passed through were sleepy places with poor infrastructure and rough lifestyles.
-This was a very interesting glimpse in to a part of Brazil that many travelers never see.
+This was a very interesting glimpse into a part of Brazil that many travelers never see.

 This far-north portion of Brazil is crossed by the equator.
 In the city of Macapa, we found a geocache on the equatorial monument.
 There was a concrete line signifying the equator and a large obelisk which is supposed to be threaded by the sun during the solstice.
 This was our second country to provide an equator crossing.
-(Click here for link to Ecuador, will open in new window)

 Shortly after entering Northern Brazil we needed a ferry ride to get across the Amazon River estuary or the mouth of where the gigantic river meets the sea.
 There are no bridges across the Amazon River.
 Securing a ferry is chaotic and the port is crowded, loud and dirty.